-Korea launched its digital nomad visa (F-1-D, officially called the '워케이션 비자') in May 2025 under the F-1 (visit-stay) category.
+Korea launched its digital nomad visa (, officially called the '워케이션 비자') in May 2025 under the (visit-stay) category.
 It lets foreign remote workers and overseas business owners legally reside in Korea for up to one year while continuing to work for their overseas employer.
 This guide explains the requirements and how to apply.

 The F-1-D is a sub-category of the F-1 (방문동거, visit-stay) visa.
 It is not a work visa — you cannot work for Korean companies, hire Korean employees, or generate income from Korean sources on this status.
 The visa covers remote work performed for overseas employers or self-employed ownership of an overseas business.